Protesters Rally To Protect Right To Not Vaccinate In The Midst Of Measles Outbreak

 With Washington state looking at current legislation concerning the right to not vaccinate based on philosophical reasons, protesters have rallied in an effort to uphold the current laws.

 As previously reported by the Inquisitr, lawmakers in Washington state are now revising non-medical exemptions in the law that allow unvaccinated children to attend school.
 Currently, if parents or guardians express a personal objection to vaccinations, their children can still attend school.

-However, with the current measles outbreak seeing 51 confirmed cases of measles as well as some potential cases, lawmakers are trying to curb the spread of the dangerous disease.
+However, with the current measles outbreak seeing 51 confirmed cases of measles, as well as other potential cases, lawmakers are trying to curb the spread of the dangerous disease.
 Washington is currently one of 17 states across the U.S. that allows for non-vaccination due to philosophical reasons.
 There are also 32 other states that have similar laws.

-On Friday, those that are vehemently opposed to vaccination based on philosophical reasons have stepped out to rally against these changes, CBS News reports.
+On Friday, those that are vehemently opposed to vaccinations based on philosophical reasons have stepped out to rally against these changes, CBS News reports.
 Anti-vaccination supporters wanted their voices heard regarding their belief that the vaccine for measles is more dangerous than the actual disease.

 “I don’t feel I’m putting my child at risk,” said mother Monique Murray.